-Join Chris Nodder for an in-depth discussion in this video Running the session, part of Foundations of UX: Information Architecture.
+Join Chris Nodder for an in-depth discussion in this video Running the session, part of UX Foundations: Information Architecture.

 I suggest that you start by doing card sorts one on one with your participant.
 In other words, you sit and watch as one participant completes the sort.
 This allows you to really focus on the groupings they create and listen to their justifications.
 Once you've run and analyzed a few sessions, this way you might decide to do sorts with a group of two or three participants working together at the same time.
 A group will probably talk more between themselves, which can be useful information, but can also be too hard to follow when you're just starting out.

 Before you even start with participant sessions, do a run through with a friend or colleague to check for errors, typos, or misconceptions that they have.
 I can't emphasize this enough.
 There will be mistakes or confusion, and it's better to catch this with a friendly helper than to have to throw out real user data.
 During a run through of the whole process, we'll also make you more confident when you're working with real participants.
 As the session moderator, your job is to make sure that participants feel comfortable and understand what they're supposed to be doing, and then just sit and watch quietly.

 I like it to read my introduction and instructions from a moderator's script, so that I say the same thing to each participant.
 Then I hand them the stack of cards and let them get on with it.
 Getting participants to think out loud will you give a wealth of additional information.
 When participants have doubts about where to place an item their comments and the vocabularly they use can help you to work out what alternative arrangements might be feasible.
 Similarly when they're very sure about an item, it can give you an increased confidence about its placement.
 Have a notepad handy to write down what each participant says, because the terminology they use and the reasons they give can be very valuable to you as you do your analysis and create your information architecture.